shubhamprasad318/AI_health_care/README.md

 ## **Project Overview**

 The **AI Health Care** project is a health application designed to predict diseases based on symptoms.
 Using machine learning models like **Random Forest**, **Naive Bayes**, and **SVM**, the app identifies potential diseases and offers recommendations.
 It also integrates a real-time chatbot to assist users, provides a doctor recommendation system, and features a responsive frontend built with **React.js**.
-The backend is built with **Flask** and connects to a **MySQL database** for managing medical records.
+The backend is built with **Flask** and connects to a **MySQL database/ Mongodb** for managing medical records.

 ## **Features**